ESMA's Conference 2025

 ESMA Conference 2025

-The conference will build on ESMA’s Position paper on “Building more effective and attractive capital markets in the EU”, where ESMA based on its experience and expertise as a financial market regulator and supervisor, provided recommendations on broadening investments opportunities for EU citizens, enhancing the financing of EU companies, and improving regulatory agility, supervisory consistency and global competitiveness.
+The conference builds on ESMA’s Position paper on “Building more effective and attractive capital markets in the EU”, where ESMA based on its experience and expertise as a financial market regulator and supervisor, provided recommendations on broadening investments opportunities for EU citizens, enhancing the financing of EU companies, and improving regulatory agility, supervisory consistency and global competitiveness.

 white_background